 We assign a positive adjustment to the leverage ratio due to EBRD's strong underlying profitability.
 Headline financial results are heavily affected by valuation changes in its equity portfolio.
-At the same time, underlying realised profits - excluding valuation changes - have been relatively stable in recent years.
+At the same time, underlying realised income - excluding valuation changes - has been robust and much more stable in recent years.